djalilhebal/debugging-data-pipelines-demo/post.md

 Now, they are starting to make sense.

 Apache Jackrabbit is a low-level content repository—think of it as a headless CMS[^not-cms] that also supports WebDAV. \
-I liked the idea of using it for its advanced features—node graphs, querying, tagging—but I couldn’t get it running locally.
+I liked the idea of using it for its advanced features—node graphs, querying, tagging—but I couldn’t get it running locally. \
-And honestly, I was overkill.
+And honestly, it was overkill.
 A simple WebDAV server would do, so I tried a few and settled on `dufs`.
 It’s good enough for now.
 I might revisit Jackrabbit later if the extra features become useful.

-Searched "webdav" on GitHub, sorted by stars, and skimmed the top hits.
+Searched "webdav" on GitHub, sorted by stars, and skimmed the top hits. \
 Filestash stood out.
 The missing piece I didn’t know I needed—until I did.

 [^not-cms]:  It's not a CMS itself, but you can build one on top of it.
 Adobe Experience Manager does this, exposing content via a RESTful API.